When researching the topic of real estate mailers, you can often read about them being inexpensive and effective for real estate lead generation.

-It not only ticks all the boxes in terms of required copywriting elements, but the design also aligns with the copy well.
+It ticks all the boxes in terms of required copywriting elements, and the design also aligns with the copy well.

 What I want to bring home here is that instead of copying some concrete marketing tactics that allegedly work, you may want to understand the principles that make something work.

-Concrete examples can give you inspiration, but then you modify these examples with the knowledge about the principles.
+Concrete examples can inspire you, but then you modify these examples with the knowledge about the principles.

 Real Estate Mailer Design and Copywriting Principles

 Let’s look at the table from above for a second, where I collected the different copies of the real estate mailer examples and templates.